PolarisCode/PaymentGW/README.md

 Above command should be run in directory where docker-compose.yml file resides

-In application running state 4 containers will be started:
+4 containers will be started:
 - 1 for each project (simulator, api, gateway)
 - 1 for sql server (sql server 2017 express edition)